legendarycode3/mastering-javaScript-course/README.md

 ➡️ **What Is JavaScript ?** <br/>
 Javascript is the technology we use to create Websites.
 We use javascript to modify the Web Page.
 Javascript was create by “Brendan Eich” in 1995. <br/>
-JavaScript is a versatile, high-level programming language that is one of the core
+JavaScript is a versatile, high-level programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
+It is primarily used to

    ✔️ **Three (3) major technologies we use in creating website, they include:** <br/>
    1. Html